BHBIA Legal and Ethical Guidelines for Healthcare Market Research: Your essential guide

 - Step-by-step through a project (This makes the Guidelines easy to navigate, and you can also search on key words for the information you need)

 - Ready-to-use forms

-(If you have a query about the guidelines - or any legal or ethical query about UK healthcare market research that's not answered in the guidelines - please use the guidelines Request Advice form - full BHBIA members only)
+If you have a query about the Guidelines - or any legal or ethical query about UK healthcare market research that's not answered in the Guidelines or FAQs - please use the guidelines Online Enquiries service (full BHBIA members only).

 The BHBIA provides a separate Guidelines for the Use of Secondary Data series.
 These guides provide clear guidance on the legal and ethical implications of using secondary data for market research and associated business intelligence purposes such as database building or customer relationship management.